Skip to content

 Partial or full invoice applies when:

-A selected stage or scope of work has been completed - the invoices issued so far reduce the contractual obligation with each subsequent settlement.
+• A selected stage or scope of work has been completed - previously issued invoices reduce contractual liability with each next settlement.

-The project is billed on a “Time and Material” basis - based on the work completed so far.
+• The project is billed on a “Time and Material” basis - based on work completed so far.

-- We settle with advance invoices before, during, and a final invoice after the project completion.
+• You settle with advance invoices before and during work, and with a final invoice after project completion.

-- The value of the final invoice is reduced by the amount of the advance payment.
+• The final invoice value is reduced by the amount of previously paid advances.

 Stage invoicing is used when: